-SmartDesign Testbench automatically instantiates your root design into the Canvas.
+SmartDesign Testbench automatically instantiates your SmartDesign component into the Canvas.

 You can instantiate your own stimulus HDL or simulation models into the SmartDesign Testbench Canvas and connect them to your DUT (design under test).
 You can also instantiate Simulation Cores from the Catalog.
-Simulation cores are basic cores that are useful for stimulus generation, such as driving clocks, resets, and pulses.
+Simulation cores are simulation models (such as DDR memory simulation models) or basic cores that are useful for stimulus generation (such as Clock Generator, Pulse Generator, or Reset Generator).